 Tier one can handle most “how-to” and basic questions.
 The second tier can handle more sophisticated questions that require a higher degree of capability and skill.

-Instead of measuring metrics like call time, first-time-resolutions is essential.
+Instead of measuring metrics like average handle time, first-call resolution is essential.
 If technical support is unable to fix your customer’s issues, your competitors will.

 6) Inbound Sales Campaigns

-Inbound sales campaigns focus on selling to interested buyers that call your company.
-If your company advertises on the radio, TV, or other mass media, you could experience spikes of response from prospects.
+Inbound sales campaigns focus on selling to interested buyers who call your company.
+If your company advertises on the radio, TV, or other broadcast media, you could experience spikes in response from prospects.

-Most businesses advertise on Google by means of so called PPC (pay per click) advertising as part of their marketing campaigns.
+Most businesses advertise on Google by means of pay-per-click (PPC) advertising as part of their marketing campaigns.
 Many slap a phone number on there without further planning.